jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

 * Rules of redux-thunk actionCreator
   * redux-thunk-ActionCreator can return a plain-object Action as well as a "dispatcher function"
     * If Action is a plain-object, Action must have a `type`, and it may have a `payload`.
     * dispatcher-function is a function that dispatches.
-It can take 'dispatch' or 'dispatch and getState'
+      * It can take 'dispatch' or 'dispatch and getState'
+      * dispatcher-function shouldn't return an action.
+Instead, it should dispatch an action.
+If it returns an action, it doesn't get dispatched automatically.
       ```js
       ex1: (dispatch) => { dispatch(someActionCreator()) }
       ex2: (dispatch, getState) => { dispatch(someActionCreator()) }